Adaptive Node Feature Selection For Graph Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we presented permutation tests for node feature importance.
-We verified the use of permutation-based importance scores for GCNs both theoretically and empirically.
+We verified the use of permutation-based importance scores for GCNs, both theoretically and empirically.
+We thus exploit a well-established statistical metric, but we also verified that it returns relevant information that is unique to GNNs for graph-structured data.
+In particular, we applied our permutation scores for feature selection and found them to either rival or outperform other, data-specific metrics, regardless of graph dataset.
 Furthermore, we presented an adaptive algorithm to eliminate features during training.
-We compared our permutation scores to other importance metrics for feature selection.
-We also demonstrated the effectiveness of our algorithm on multiple datasets, where we compared using permutation-based feature importance versus other metrics for adaptive feature selection.
-Our approach allows us to exploit a well-established statistical metric, but we also verified that it returns relevant information that is unique to GNNs for graph-structured data.
+We can train a model and select features in a single process with our algorithm using any feature importance metric, but our permutation-based scores remained a theoretically well-established yet empirically effective choice for general scenarios with no prior information.